 jean a. nemzek, dvm, ms,dacvs

-Assistant Professor, Unit for Laboratory Animal Medicine
+Clinical Professor, Unit for Laboratory Animal Medicine

 Veterinary Supervisor, Animal Surgery Operating Rooms

-Dr. Nemzek is an Assistant Professor in the Unit for Laboratory Animal Medicine (ULAM) at the University of Michigan.
+Dr. Nemzek is a Clinical Professor in the Unit for Laboratory Animal Medicine (ULAM) at the University of Michigan.
 She received her DVM from University of Minnesota in 1987, completed an internship at the University of Illinois in 1989 and finished residency training in surgery at Michigan State University (MSU) in 1992.
 After clinical training, she remained at MSU to complete a Masters in Clinical Sciences and a research fellowship focusing on development of an animal model of retroviral transmission in connective tissue transplantation.
 She joined the University of Michigan in 1997 to pursue a T32 funded postdoctoral fellowship in Comparative Medicine.
 As a faculty member, she was awarded a K08 to study the role of chemokines in sequential inflammatory insults within ULAM and the Department of Pathology/.

 Dr. Nemzek’s research studies focus on the innate immune effects of trauma, sepsis and acute lung injury.
 Her current NIH funded studies have identified a novel cell therapy for sepsis that enhances T cell proliferation through an antigen-independent mechanism.
 In addition, she has received funding from the American Association of Laboratory Animal Science and the American College of Laboratory Animal Medicine Foundation to pursue practical welfare refinements that maintain the scientific integrity of murine sepsis models.
 For these studies, she was the recipient of the AALAS Nathan R. Brewer Scientific Achievement Award.